-- 2. Timesheets: Grantees are required to maintain expenditure documentation such as timesheets, equipment purchases, travel logs, supply purchases, inventory records, and consultant contracts.
+- 2. Grantees are required to maintain expenditure documentation such as timesheets, equipment purchases, travel logs, supply purchases, inventory records, and consultant contracts.
 This documentation may be requested at any time. - 3.
-Grant Management Workshops: Grantees must attend any scheduled grant management workshops (if required), mandatory meetings, or required trainings prior to the release of grant funds.
+Grantees must attend any scheduled grant management workshop (if required) prior to the release of grant funds.

-B. Program Reporting Requirements
+Program Reporting Requirements